PREPARING FOR SPINE SURGERY

 - Modify your work schedule to accommodate recovery time.
 You will need 8 to 12 weeks to recover before returning to work, but may be able to return sooner depending on your rate of recovery.

-At any point before your procedure, the doctors and staff at Hunt Spine are a resource.
+At any point before your procedure, Dr. Payam Moazzaz and staff at New Era Spine are a resource, so please use us!
 If you have any questions or concerns that arise along the way, we will help in any way we can to ensure your experience is smooth, comfortable and effective.
 Just give our office a call.